Virgin Galactic: Spaceship III

 The first Spaceship III, VSS Imagine, was rolled out on 30 March 2021 and it was indicated there is ground testing to do before glide test flights should commence not earlier than Summer 2021.

 Collaborations

-Potential collaboration with NASA
+NASA

-In February 2007, Virgin announced that they had signed a memorandum of understanding with NASA to explore the potential for collaboration, but this produced only a relatively small contract in 2011 of up to $4.5 million for research flights.
+In February 2007, Virgin announced that they had signed a memorandum of understanding with NASA to explore the potential for collaboration, which produced contracts in 2011 of up to $4.5 million for research flights.
+As of 2026, Virgin remains a contracted vehicle flight services and government supported research provider for the space agency.

 OneWeb satellite Internet access provider

 Virgin Group in January 2015 announced an investment into the OneWeb satellite constellation providing world Internet access service of WorldVu.
 Virgin Galactic would take a share of the launch contracts to launch the satellites into their 1,200 km orbits.
 The prospective launches were to use the LauncherOne system.
 In 2017 the LauncherOne business was spun off into Virgin Orbit, which ceased operations in 2023 following bankruptcy.